 How to make fresh elderberry syrup in an instant pot

-Put all ingredients in one pot leaving out the honey, Next, set it to high pressure and leave it for 9 minutes.
+Put all ingredients in one pot leaving out the honey.
+Next, set it to high pressure and leave it for 9 minutes.
 Vent the pressure and strain.
 Wait until the mixture is at room temperature, then stir in the honey.

-How to use fresh elderberry syrup
+How to use it?

 And lastly, if you need a kick at the end of the day, you can mix it with rum and make a fine stiff one.